rishwanthvallala/qr-games/README.md

 ## The Challenge: Size Is Everything

 QR codes come in different sizes (**Versions**, from 1 to 40) and have four levels of **Error Correction**.
 This feature allows a code to be partially damaged and still be readable.
-For our purpose—storing as much code as possible—**Error Correction Level L (Low)** is the best choice.
+For our purpose, storing as much code as possible, **Error Correction Level L (Low)** is the best choice.

 The table below shows how the QR code's capacity translates into the maximum size for your minified HTML file, accounting for the ~33% size increase from Base64 encoding.